nesk/akkurate/documentation/topics/ktor-validation-tutorial.md

 - We use [a suspendable validator](use-external-sources.md#suspendable-validation)
   with [a context](use-external-sources.md#contextual-validation).
-Those allow our validator to call the `BookDao.findByIsbn` method, to ensure a book isn't already registered in our database.
+Those allow our validator to call the `BookDao.existsWithIsbn` method, to ensure a book isn't already registered in our database.
-- The call to `findByIsbn` is done within [an inline constraint](extend.md#inline-constraints) and [only if the ISBN is valid,](complex-structures.md#conditional-constraints) to avoid a useless query to the database.
+- The call to `existsWithIsbn` is done within [an inline constraint](extend.md#inline-constraints) and [only if the ISBN is valid,](complex-structures.md#conditional-constraints) to avoid a useless query to the database.
 - We ensure the title is not blank but also that it isn't longer than 50 characters, otherwise the database will reject